-- Depending on the organism causing the infection, close contacts can also get sick and need to be evaluated by a health care professional.
+- Depending on the organism causing the infection, close contacts can also become ill and need to be evaluated by a health care professional.

-- Basic methods that help to prevent the spread of infections (hand washing and covering ones mouth when coughing) can also help prevent the spread of some forms of meningitis.
+- Basic methods to prevent the spread of infections (hand washing and covering ones mouth when coughing) can also help prevent the spread of some forms of meningitis.

-- Being up to date on vaccinations will help prevent certain forms of meningitis.
+- Being current on vaccinations will help prevent certain forms of meningitis.

 What causes encephalitis?